-The result of these considerations for design is that they provide the best conditions for ensuring patients are happy with the final visual result.
+The result of these considerations for design is that they help to provide the best conditions for ensuring patients are happy with the final visual result.
 Patients opting for premium lenses may be more demanding of final vision compared with monofocal patients, and so reducing the potential for visual compromises may go a long way to meeting those expectations.
-Inevitably, this includes reducing the incidence of halo, glare, and other visual disturbances that may lead to uncomfortable vision.

 Quality Distance Vision and a Full Range of Vision

-The unique distance-dominant ACTIVEFOCUS optical design was added to the AcrySof IQ platform using the same spherical aberration correction factor in monofocal models and, therefore, provides comparable contrast sensitivity (Figure 3).9 In addition, the aspheric construction improves image quality for distance vision under mesopic conditions.2
+The unique distance-dominant ACTIVEFOCUS optical design was added to the AcrySof IQ platform using the same spherical aberration correction factor in monofocal models and, therefore, provides comparable contrast sensitivity (Figure 3).7

 AcrySof, ACTIVEFOCUS, and ReSTOR are trademarks of Novartis. © Novartis 2018.
 All other brand/product names are the trademarks of their respective owners.

 © 2018 Novartis 9/18 US-RES-18-E-1916

 1. Alcon Data on File (April 11, 2016).